isomerpages/moe-westspringsec/_links/WSSS Scholarships.md

 description: ""
 ---
 <h4><strong>Attention all P6 students: WSSS Scholarships &nbsp;&nbsp;&nbsp;</strong></h4>
-<p><strong>Secondary School (WSSS)</strong>, we believe in nurturing potential
+<p>At <strong>West Spring Secondary School (WSSS)</strong>, we believe in
-and celebrating excellence.
+nurturing potential and celebrating excellence.
 As part of our commitment to attract and support outstanding students, we are proud to offer <strong>Sec 1 Scholarship Awards</strong> to deserving students who choose WSSS as their <strong>first choice</strong> during the <strong>Sec 1 Posting Exercise</strong>.</p>
 <p><strong>🎓 Sec 1 Scholarship Award (Academic) For Top Performing G3 Students</strong>